Illustration by Mouni Feddag, courtesy of the Bright Agency.

 3. Christmas Eve: The Biggest Drinking Night Of The Year

 It’s an exciting time!
-You can square up your old classmates or ex-boyfriends and take a mental note of who’s put on weight, who’s bought a house, who’s had kids, who’s got a mild drinking problem, etc. It’s a night where you are totally free to pass judgement and not get the guilts because you know everyone is doing it to you, too.
+You can square up your old classmates or ex-boyfriends and take a mental note of who’s bought a house, who’s had kids, who’s moved away, etc. It’s a night where you are totally free to pass judgement and not get the guilts because you know everyone is doing it to you, too.

 Everyone tends to drink a lot more than they should.
 Desperate to show how much money they now earn, drinks and shots are bought by the bucket-load and everyone tends to get utterly obliterated.
-It makes Christmas Day a bit more of a headache but the food helps and by the time of the Queen’s Speech comes on, we’ll feel fine again.
+The unofficial British tradition of getting excessively inebriated makes Christmas Day a bit more of a headache but the food helps and by the time the Queen’s Speech comes on, everyone feels fine again.

-A pantomime (or a “panto”) is a play designed for families with young children and is performed during the Christmas period only.
-The humor is slapstick and the storyline is often a parody of Peter Pan, Aladdin or The Wizard of Oz.
+A pantomime (or a “panto”) is a play designed for families with young children and is a British tradition performed and enjoyed during the Christmas period only.
+The humor is slapstick and the storyline is often a parody of Peter Pan, Aladdin, or The Wizard of Oz.

 There are certain tropes in pantomimes that make them unique.
 For example, there’s often a villain who will sneak up on the protagonist intermittently throughout the play.
 It’s the duty of the audience to scream “He’s behind you!”
 As a child, I always found it baffling how stone-deaf the protagonist seemed to be.